SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 - wraps the parent target in `CanvasRegionFrame<TPixel>`
 - keeps using the same backend
 - keeps using the same shared batcher
-- keeps participating in the same deferred flush model
+- keeps participating in the same deferred replay model

 The child canvas has local coordinates starting at `(0, 0)`, but its frame bounds resolve to the correct absolute position inside the parent target.